-Nestled in the foothills of the mountains, Riverbend Golf Club in Buckhannon, West Virginia, has changed over the last 25 years to become one of the best nine-hole courses in the state.
-There are professional golf staff on site who are happy to answer questions on how to improve your game, rental clubs are available, and individual or group lessons can be made by appointment.
-They also have a large banquet area that’s open for renting for any occasion.
+Nestled in the foothills of the mountains, Riverbend Golf Course in Buckhannon, West Virginia, has changed over the last 25 years to become one of the best nine-hole courses in the state.
+At the course, golfers will find a well-maintained course, rentals, and a snack bar on site.

 If you’re looking for the perfect destination for a golf outing, look no farther than The Resort at Glade Springs in Daniels, West Virginia.
 This course is a premier 18-hole course with some of the most challenging and beautiful layouts, and is a regular listing on the best courses in the state.
 There are three courses, each with their own unique challenges, but everyone from novice to expert will enjoy playing here.